Montana is Wind Country

 - BPA / Colstrip 500 kV Transmission Line Upgrades

 NorthWestern Energy is commissioning technical studies on a project to increase the capacity of the existing high voltage transmission line from Colstrip to the west coast by up to 750 MW.
-NorthWestern is working with Montana Energy Promotion & Development, Pacific Corp, Puget Sound Power, Portland Electric and BPA.
+NorthWestern is working with the Industry Development Program, Pacific Corp, Puget Sound Power, Portland Electric and BPA.

 TransCanada's Chinook (formerly Northern Lights) is a proposed 800 mile, 3000 MW high voltage direct current (HVDC) transmission line connecting eastern Montana through Townsend to Las Vegas, Nevada, with target markets in Las Vegas, Southern California and Phoenix.